On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 Marie Nonclercq, a French pharmacist, wrote as a doctoral dissertation a biography of Béchamp.
 It was published in book form in 1992 by Maloine as Antoine Béchamp, 1816–1908, The Man and The Scientist, the Originality and Productivity of His Work.
 It is in French, has 250 pages, and a preface by Philippe Decourt.
 Nonclercq also founded the Centre International de Recherches Antoine Béchamp (CIRAB).

 In April 1992 an article by Christopher Bird (1928–1996), a science writer, was published in Nexxus Magazine.
 It was titled "To Be Or Not To Be?
 150 Years of Hidden Knowledge."
 In it Bird stated he had met Nonclercq in 1984 in France.
 He claimed she told him of her discovery of Pasteur's deathbed recant in a book written by Leon Delhoume, De Claude Bernard a d'Arsonval, on or around page 595.
+Well, the last page of the book is 595, and there is no mention of the recant on it or earlier pages.

 The difficulty for American researchers who do not read French is that most of the key books in this saga were written in French and have yet to be translated into English.
 I hope to find a French-reader to confirm the recant in Delhoume's book and to look for it in the books of Nonclercq and Decourt.